Ten reasons why no responsible company would have appointed Rebekah Brooks

 As the above shows, though Rebekah Brooks was acquitted of the crimes of which she was charged she can hardly be said to have left the court without a stain on her character.
 But, as David Cameron used to insist in the case of Andy Coulson, it is good to give people a second chance.
 Only a fool, however, gives a second chance to someone who hasn’t changed, and the first sign of change is surely that you admit you were wrong in the first place.

-Brooks’s resignation statement in 2011 carefully avoided any admission of personal responsibility for any share of what had happened.
+Brooks’s [You must be registered and logged in to see this link.] carefully avoided any admission of personal responsibility for any share of what had happened.
 ‘I want to reiterate,’ she merely said, ‘how sorry I am for what we now know to have taken place.’
 In other words, other people did these things without her knowledge and she regretted what they had done.

 Further, the reason she gave for her departure was not that she was accepting responsibility for criminality and cover-up in the company she ran, but that other people had chosen to make her a focus of debate and this was distracting from efforts to dig the company out of the hole it was in.